FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Structural Re-parameterization

 \section{Structural Re-parameterization}

-Structural re-parameterization~\cite{ding2021repvgg} is a methodology that transforms train-time multi-branch architectures into plain architectures through parameter transformation.
+Structural re-parameterization~\cite{ding2021repvgg} is a methodology that transforms train-time multi-branch architectures into plain architectures through parameter transformation (Addition).
 We utilize this methodology to incorporate small kernels (e.g., 3$\times$3 or 5$\times$5) into larger ones (e.g., 7$\times$7 or 9$\times$9), as shown in Fig.~\ref{app_fig: reparam}.
 Additionally, for semantic segmentation model FFNet$_{seg}$, we add 9$\times$1 and 1$\times$9 convolution branches to effectively extract features of strip-like objects, such as human and tree.
-This approach enables our mixer to capture patterns of various scales and aspect ratios.
+This approach enables our mixer to capture patterns of various scales and aspect ratios without adding inference latency.

-Using multi-branches can be interpreted as one-to-many interactions, similar to the self-attention, leveraging multiple key-value pairs for a single query.
+Interestingly, using multi-branches can be interpreted as one-to-many interactions, similar to the self-attention, leveraging multiple key-value pairs (kernels) for a single query (channel).
 However, unlike self-attention, which typically considers a large number of key-values (e.g., 196 or 49 tokens) per query, our method uses only 2 or 4 key-values, making element-wise addition followed by GELU (“collaborative weighting”) more natural than softmax (“competitive weighting”).
-Meanwhile, based on FFNified attention, leveraging softmax gating with multi-branches for context-dependent key-values~\cite{chen2020dynamic_conv} or handling multiple tasks~\cite{zhou2023rep_mode} presents an intriguing direction for future research.
-As demonstrated in Tab.~\ref{app_tab:ablation_reparam}, employing the re-parameterization technique within our mixer design effectively boosts performance without additional inference costs.
+Meanwhile, based on FFNified attention, leveraging softmax gating with multi-branches for context-dependent key-values~\cite{chen2020dynamic_conv} or handling multiple tasks~\cite{zhou2023rep_mode} presents an intriguing direction for future work.
+As demonstrated in Tab.~\ref{app_tab:ablation_reparam}, employing the re-parameterization technique within our mixer design effectively boosts performance without additional inference latency.
 However, this technique results in increased training time due to the added branches.